anthonypiccolo/markdown-cv/index.md

 *Role: Group SEM Specialist*

-As the Group SEM Specialist I lead and executed the strategy for performance marketing activities across Country Road, Withcery, Mimco, Trenery and Politix.
-Grew the team to manage two direct reports and was responsible for driving increased revenue in a tough e-commerce retail marketing with falling AOVs.
+As the Group SEM Specialist I lead and executed the strategy for performance marketing activities across Country Road, Witchery, Mimco, Trenery and Politix.
+Grew the team to manage two direct reports and was responsible for driving increased revenue in a competitive e-commerce retail market with falling AOVs.

 - Brand Paid Search randomised geo experiment design and implementation (GeoexperimentsResearch)
 - Store Sales Direct Data (online member transactional data) - ad clicks to offline sales attribution